maplibre/maplibre-style-spec/docs/types.md

 }
 ```

-## Projection Type
+## ProjectionType

+The `projectionType` type is used to define the projection of the map.

-There are currently two projection types implemented.
+There are currently two projections implemented.

 - `mercator` - Web Mercator projection
 - `globe` - Globe projection

+This value can be uses either with a single projection or as an intermediate between two.

+It's possible to use an expression to change projection between zoom levels using a [`camera expression`](./expressions.md#camera-expressions), either with an immediate [`step`](./expressions.md#step), or an animated [`interpolate-projection`](./expressions.md#interpolate-projection).

 **Use a single projection**